orvi-tmp/learning-c-with-pebble/chapter03.md

 Second, note that C is case-sensitive when it comes to variable names.
 This means that capital letters are considered different than lowercase letters.  `positionX` is not the same variable as `positionx`.

 It is indeed possible to use a variable without first assigning it a value.
 However, remember that variables are simply abstractions for memory words.
 The result of using a variable without initializing is an unpredictable value; you get whatever was left over in memory from the last time the memory word was used.
-Most often, programmers just assume that variables are automatically initialized to zero when a program starts; it is actually best to assume that any left over data is just useless.
+Programmers often incorrectly just assume that variables are automatically initialized to zero when a program starts; it is actually best to assume that any left over data is just useless.

 > **Different Compiler Behavior**
 >